Chrysler 4.7L V8 PowerTech Engine: Specs, Problems, and Reliability

 The engine received mixed reviews from the owners.
 Modern technology fans focus on that the new engine turned out to be too conservative, even the move of camshafts to the heads did not give significant advantages.
 On the other hand, the previous Magnum V8 was stronger and durable, and of modern engines, the Hemi V8s are a more interesting choice.

-Read: Renault F4R 2.0L Engine Specs, Problems, Reliability
+Read: Nissan QG16DE 1.6L Engine Specs, Problems, and Reliability

 In fact, the 4.7 L V8 PowerTech is a pretty good engine with simple and durable design.
 It possesses a strong cast-iron block and bedplate, a minimum number of electronic systems to fail, and reliable timing chains.
 On early models, there were some problems with failed hydraulic lash adjusters that could lead to rocker arms kick out of their working positions.